About the Pools

 Who is invited to swim at Indian Springs?

-Our pools are reserved for hotel and Spa guests.
+Our pools are reserved for Hotel and Spa guests only.

 Our pools are extremely popular with resort and Spa guests and we often review our policies to ensure usage is fair and to prevent overcrowding.

 Additional passes for guests that do not have a spa treatment booked are not available for purchase.
 Pool visitors must have a spa treatment or resort accommodations booked on the day of their visit.
 No exceptions are made for children.

 Pool passes are $25 Monday-Friday to all spa day guests who book a 50 minute spa service.
 On weekends (Saturday/Sunday) and holidays, Spa guests who would like to use the pools must purchase a daily pool pass for $50.

 The hours for the pools fluctuate with the season.
 Typically, the pools are open until midnight for hotel guests.
 Spa guests are welcome between 10 a.m. to 7 p.m.

 Can I get food at the pool?